-At the highest level the process used to roast coffee is like a popcorn popper.
+At the highest level, the process used to roast coffee is like a popcorn popper.
 You heat up the beans until they hit the point that you get the best flavor from them.
 Now think back to the popcorn poppers that you may have used as a kid.
 There were two types that were popular before we all just microwaved our popcorn.
 There was the stove-top popper or Whirly-pop.
 It was basically a kettle that heated up on the stove and popped your popcorn.
-Then there was the electric air roaster.
-A device that you poured a small amount of popcorn in and waited until it spit the popcorn out of a spout on the side (usually a gold or yellow spout).
+Then there was the electric air roaster: a device that you poured a small amount of popcorn in and waited until it spits the popcorn out of a spout on the side (usually a gold or yellow spout).
 Coffee roasting is similar.

 A drum roaster is like the stovetop popper.
 It heats a drum and the drum creates an exothermic transfer of heat from the drum to the beans.
 This 'cooks' your beans and develops the roast profile.
 This is by far the most common roasting technique and is a great method of coffee roasting.